Meisterlala/NekoFans/README.md

 </p>
 </details>

-Enable "Get plugin testing builds" in the experimental settings of Dalamud, or add this as a custom plugin repository in the experimental settings:
+Open the Plugin installer with `/xlplugins`, search for _Neko Fans_ and click install.
+If you also want the NSFW Patch you have to add the custom repository below in the experimental settings of Dalamud `/xlsettings`

 ```url
 https://raw.githubusercontent.com/Meisterlala/NekoFans/master/repo.json
 ```

 You can also download a specific version on the [release page](https://github.com/Meisterlala/NekoFans/releases) and install it manually.
-Unzip the downloaded file and add the folder to "Dev Plugin Locations" in the experimantal settings.
+Unzip the downloaded file and add the folder to "Dev Plugin Locations" in the experimental settings.

 ## NSFW Images <img src="icon18.png" align="left" height="160">